-Remind presenters to supply the presider and/or discussant with a copy of their full paper by June 30th to facilitate accommodation for all.
-Contact Laura Mauldin, Accessibility Committee Chair, laura.mauldin@uconn.edu by June 30th with any accommodations that the presenters in your session may need (including microphones for presenters with soft voices) in order to present their paper.
-Encourage presenters to read the guide that Angela Frederick and Laura Mauldin wrote for ASA's Footnotes entitled, " Accessibility is for Everyone: How to Rock Your ASA Presentation and Make it Inclusive " and the Society for Disability Studies guidelines for accessibility .
-Encourage presenters using handouts to have several copies available in a larger font format (18-point font) and to have an electronic copy available.
-Durin g your session:
+- □ Remind presenters to supply the presider and/or discussant with a copy of their full paper no later than June 30 to facilitate accommodation for all. - Contact Dr. Junior Hopwood, Accessibility Committee Chair, irhopwood60@gmail.com no later than June 30 with any accommodations that the presenters in your session may need (including microphones for presenters with soft voices) in order to present their paper. - Encourage presenters to read the guide that Angela Frederick and Laura Mauldin wrote for ASA's Footnotes entitled, "Accessibility is for Everyone: How to Rock Your ASA Presentation and Make it Inclusive". - Encourage presenters using handouts to have several copies available in a larger font format (18-point font) and to have an electronic copy available.

+During your session:

-☐ All rooms are arranged for wheelchair access.
+- All rooms are arranged for wheelchair access.
 We ask that if you move chairs around, you do so in a way that does not obstruct pathways wide enough for wheelchair users or folks who use other mobility devices.
-It is especially important to keep doorways clear so that all individuals may come and go during sessions and 'session hop' if they please, regardless of disability status.
-If there are American Sign Language (ASL) interpreter(s) present, be sure the room lighting is not overly dim and that the interpreter can see the presenter and be seen by the audience.
-Speak at a normal volume and pace, interpreters do not need you to pause and slow down unnaturally.
-If there is a microphone , we ask that you please use it.
-Please speak clearly and in a reasonable tone into the microphone (especially with proper nouns).
-Do not wear scented products, smoke, or bring companion animals other than service animals into the conference space.
+It is especially important to keep doorways clear so that all individuals may come and go during sessions and 'session hop' if they please, regardless of disability status. - If there are American Sign Language (ASL) interpreter(s) present, be sure the room lighting is not overly dim and that the interpreter can see the presenter and be seen by the audience.
+Speak at a normal volume and pace, interpreters do not need you to pause and slow down unnaturally. - □ If there is a microphone, we ask that you please use it.
+Please speak clearly and in a reasonable tone into the microphone (especially with proper nouns). - □ Do not wear scented products, smoke, or bring companion animals other than service animals into the conference space.